See More Business: 2000/01 season

 See More Business' first port of call the next season was the Charlie Hall Chase where he defeated three rivals by 30 lengths.
 He then went into the King George VI Chase as the hot favourite with Looks Like Trouble injured.
 However, he had a dire race and finished a well-beaten fifth.
 He then won another Pillar Chase before running another disappointing race this time in the Martell Cup Chase (the Cheltenham Festival having been abandoned).

 2001/02 season

-The next year it looked like time would be called on See More Business' impressive career.
-He fell in the Rehearsal Chase and was pulled up in the Welsh National.
-He bounced back with a convincing win in the Jim Ford but it was a weak field.
-Still he lined up in that year's Cheltenham Gold Cup.
-To the racing public's delight he ran a wonderful race.
-He was unable to hold off Best Mate and Commanche Court but his third place showed him back towards his best.
-Sadly, he couldn't repeat the trick at Aintree and was well-beaten in the Martell Cup Chase.
+In the subsequent season, See More Business came last in the Rehearsal Chase and was then withdrawn in the Welsh National.
+See More Business later went on to win the Jim Ford Chase and competed in the Cheltenham Gold Cup race where it came third behind Best Mate and Commanche Court.
+The last race for See More Business in that season was the Martell Cup Chase at Aintree.